codership/documentation/galeracluster/source/galeraparameters.rst

 .. index::
    pair:: Parameters; socket.ssl_ca

-Defines the path to the SSL certificate authority path.
+Defines the path to the SSL Certificate Authority (CA) file.

+The node uses the CA file to verify the signature on the certificate.
+You can use either an absolute path or one relative to the working directory.
+The file must use PEM format.

 .. code-block:: ini

-   wsrep_provider_options='socket.ssl_ca=/path/to/cacert.pem'
+   wsrep_provider_options='socket.ssl_ca=/path/to/ca-cert.pem'

+.. seelalso:: For more information on generating :abbr:`SSL (Secure Socket Layer)` certificate files for your cluster, see :doc:`sslcert`.

 +-----------------------+---------+------------+------------+
 | Default Value         | Dynamic | Introduced | Deprecated |